 Due to a high rate of emigration for work since the 1960s, Jamaica has a large diaspora around the world, particularly in Canada, the United Kingdom, and the United States.

-8 Important Things Every Traveler Should Know Before Visiting Jamaica
+8 Important Things Every Traveler Should Know Before Visiting or Living in Jamaica

 1. The tap water is safe to drink.